 Bougainvillea is used as a decorative plant, in hanging pots, in vases, and as bonsais.

 Propagation of Bougainvillea by Seeds

-The vibrant flower-producing bougainvillea is a difficult set of plants to grow from their seeds.
+The vibrant flower-producing bougainvillea is a difficult plant to grow from its seeds.

 This is because the extraction and sowing of seeds are slightly challenging.